 Awareness of key stakeholders on actions the Postal Inspection Service and Postal Service have taken and are taking to address mail theft and associated violent and financial crimes is vital to ensuring public trust and public confidence in both the Postal Service and Postal Inspection Service.
 It is also vital to securing the confidence of all Postal Service employees.
-The Postal Inspection Service will regularly engage in a transparent manner with key internal and external stakeholders such as Congress, the American Bankers Association, the Independent Community Bankers of America, the Bank Policy Institute, the Financial Services Sector Coordinating Council, among others, to update them and their constituents on actions that are being undertaken to secure the Postal Service's delivery network, investigative successes, and prevention strategies.
-The Postal Inspection Service will also seek feedback, when appropriate, from key stakeholders so that constructive feedback may inform the Postal Inspection Service's efforts.
+The Postal Inspection Service will regularly engage in a transparent manner with key internal and external stakeholders, such as Congress, the American Bankers Association, the Independent Community Bankers of America, the Bank Policy Institute, and the Financial Services Sector Coordinating Council, among others, to update them and their constituents on actions that are being undertaken to secure the Postal Service's delivery network, investigative successes, and prevention strategies.
+When appropriate, the Postal Inspection Service will also seek input from key stakeholders so that constructive feedback may inform our efforts.